fathertime100/apollo-coin/README.md

 ```
 As long as your server says **"Active: active (running)"**, you're good to go.

-g.  **Check the servers network connectivity.** Next, let's check to see that it's syncing blocks with the network.
-Copy and paste the below command into your SSH session and hit enter.
+g.  **Check the servers network connectivity.** Next, we'll verify that the masternode service is syncing blocks with the network.
+Run the command below.
 ```
 Apollond getinfo
 ```